urtdevs/UrTDevs-Client/README.md

 * For those familiar with SACC, the defaults in UrtDevs client have been slightly increased.
   The default values are much higher but you may still tweak them to lesser values.
-YMMV depending on the throughput of your connection.
+YMMV depending on the throughput of your connection. as of version 4.0 all the networking related cvars have been RENAMED THIS EFFECTS 4.1.1 AND 4.2.1 use the new cvars or you won't see any effect!

+  *New Networking settings for better performance and more hits *net_maxpackets 30-125 (default 62) relates directly to frame rate if you get framerates BELOW this value adjust it accordingly else if you get a consistent 90/125FPS you may increse it
+   *net_packetdup  0-3    (default 1) setting it to 0 has been reported to improve things but only if you have a PERFECT CONNECTION and pingless then 50MS
+   *net_rate 25000-125000 (Bits persecond) (default 125000 has no effect on bandwith usage thats related to net_mapackets and net_packetdup Probly should be locked to 125000

 * What you can expect to hear / not hear: dmaHD greatly enhances sound quality and precision, and also adds